-(Note that for display purposes, not all files are showed in the screenshot above.
+(Note that for display purposes, not all files are shown in the screenshot above.
 The plugin has many other files in the

 wp-checkout folder, we are just showing the two files for the example)

-Go into FTP and copy the two files files from the above mentioned two locations to
+Go into FTP and copy the two files files from the above mentioned two locations and paste them in

 wp-content/themes/twentyfourteen/checkout/.
 Only copy over the files that you want to modify, not everything inside the Shopping Cart plugin’s